Wat Phra That Doi Kong Mu

 The two big white chedis will welcome you.
 The larger Chedi, completed in 1860, houses the relics of Phra Moggalana, one of the Lord Buddha’s chief disciples, which were brought from Burma by the builder, Chong Tong Su, and his wife.
 The smaller one was erected in 1874 by the first governor of Mae Hong Son, Phraya Singhanat Raja.

-doi kong mu twin pagodas
+twin pagodas

 A big Buddha Day

-Particularly on festival-days, the local people, monks, and novices gather at the temple, and people make offerings of flowers, incense, and candles.
+Particularly on festival days, the local people, monks, and novices gather at the temple, and people make offerings of flowers, incense, and candles.

 However, throughout the year, the temple grounds are never short of visitors to enjoy the view and tranquil surroundings.

-doi kong mu coffee view
+coffee view

 How to walk up Wat Phra That Doi Kong

-A. Walk up a stair from town on the north route with a local who is exercising, and on the way back when it got dark, we had a solar-powered pathway lighting system.
+A. Walk up a stair from town on the north route with a local who is exercising, and on the way back, when it got dark, we had a solar-powered pathway lighting system.

 B. Walk 2 kilometers on the south route to the temple along the main road.
 Normally, we walk down this path, and there aren’t many tourists around.

-doi kong mu map to get there
+kong mu map way

 Two of the temple’s major annual ceremonies are New Year’s Day and the End of Buddhist Lent Day, when a unique alms-giving ceremony is held.
 See more to know how to make merit by offering food.